leonardoccarv/ChurnBankDetection/README.md

 ## Problem Solution
 - Build a model that determines potential customers to churn.
 # Conclusion and next steps
-- With this model we obtain an result of:
-    - Accuracy: 97%
-    - F1 Score: 94%
-    - Precision: 95%
-    - Recall: 93%
-- for predicting churn for a bank customer.
+- With this model we obtain an result of 93% for predicting churn for a bank customer.
 Now, the next steps would be to create benefits with the aim of retaining customers who are likely to churn.